 You don’t want to waste time writing articles your customers don’t need.
-The ‘Write new articles’ section on your Articles Insights page shows you which terms customers searched for most, but didn’t find.
+The ‘Searches with no results’ section in your Articles report shows you which terms customers searched for most, but didn’t find.
 When you create an article for any of these topics, you’ll know people will actively search for and read it.

 Close the loop between content and search

 We recommend writing an article for each topic customers would find useful.
 Here are some tips:

 1. Understand the customers’ job

 Ask yourself, ‘what task were customers trying to do or what question were they trying to answer when they searched for that term?’
 This will help you decide the type of article customers would find most useful.
 For example:

 If they searched for the term ‘Slack’ they might want to know how to integrate your app with Slack - create a how-to article detailing the steps.